sathishvj/optimizing-go-programs/readme.md

 $ go test -bench=f2 -benchmem
 Benchmark_f2-8   	50000000	        38.2 ns/op	      14 B/op	       0 allocs/op
 ```

+### Exercise: sync.Pool
+A type of data (book) needs to be written to a json file.
+An ISBN number is added to new book ({title, author}) and written out to a file.
+Use sync.Pool to reduce allocations prior to writing.
+See book1_test.go and book2_test.go

 #References
 * (https://www.dotconferences.com/2019/03/daniel-marti-optimizing-go-code-without-a-blindfold)[Daniel Marti's talk - Optimizing Go Code without a Blindfold]